 “The GSA is not just for education,” said Lauren Cho, a junior at Bronx Science.
 “It’s beyond that.
 It’s also a celebration about self-acceptance.
 We recognize that we are fortunate that our school allows us to have the GSA and we have a space to discuss [issues].
 In different parts of the world, people don’t have that, so we are very lucky.”

 Joining the club in the first place, however, can be a major hurdle for students who are still learning about themselves and the world around them.
 Saamiya Ahmed, a junior at Bronx Science, said they first learned about their school’s GSA at a club fair freshman year — but it understandably took time for them to come around.

 “I got emails all the time,” Ahmed said.
 “I was a bit nervous to join, so I didn’t become a regular member until this year.”

 Students who do take the plunge and join the clubs are immersed in profoundly affirming and educational environments that help prepare them for the next chapter in their lives.
-Das said her club is planning to host out LGBTQ journalists from news outlets like the New York Times, and Ahmed said the club recently welcomed a transgender woman to speak in front of the group about her own experiences.
+Bronx Science’s club is planning to host out LGBTQ journalists from news outlets like the New York Times, and Ahmed said the club recently welcomed a transgender woman to speak in front of the group about her own experiences.

 The club members are equipped with an impressively sharp grasp of the contemporary issues permeating the landscape across the LGBTQ community.
-Das said students have held regular discussions during Pride Month about a range of issues — including complex topics, such as the commodification of Pride.
+Members of the Bronx Science club said students have held regular discussions during Pride Month about a range of issues — including complex topics, such as the commodification of Pride.
 One of the group’s recent conversations focused on questioning the ways in which companies have sold Pride-related apparel for profit.

 Others have developed a keen sense of complicated internal issues within the LGBTQ community.
 Fernandez, who is lesbian, pointed to the pressure many lesbians face when they are pushed to conform to certain expectations.